 Sometimes, a dog or a cat just won't do, so why not try a pet otter or capybara?

 The cat and the dog have long been the default companion for humans.
 For some of us, though, they just won’t do.
-We want something more exotic and intriguing like these weird pets:
+We need a more unusual companion animal.
+We need something exotic and intriguing like these weird pets:

 Weird Pets You Can Own: Skunks